ielab/elastic4IR/README.md

 will return the status of the ES cluster.

-Note that this particular docker image creates a folder `data` in the local directory - this will persist some of the ES and Kibana data, so to allow to turn off and then on again the docker without loss of data.
+Note that this particular docker image creates a folder `data` in the local directory - this will persist some of the ES and Kibana data, so to allow to turn off and then on again the docker without loss of data. (*not in the current Docker image*)

-The processes running in Docker can be terminated with the usual `CTRL+C`. `docker-compose down` issued then on the terminal releases all the resources used by Docket.
+The processes running in Docker can be terminated with the usual `CTRL+C`.

-ES configurations can be changed by editing the `docker-compose.yml` file.

 ### Configuring Elasticsearch